unitymakesus/rtp/wp-content/plugins/password-protect-page/README.txt

 8. This is what your post will look like after it is published.
 Visitors have to enter "password1" or "password2" to access the protected content.

-9. Type "Password Protection (PPWP)" under the search field to find our built-in element in Elementor.
+9. Type "Password Protection (PPWP)" in the search field to find our built-in element in Elementor.

-10. Type "Password Protect WordPress (PPWP)" under search field to find our built-in module in Beaver Builder.
+10. Type "Password Protect WordPress (PPWP)" in the search field to find our built-in module in Beaver Builder.

 11. These built-in modules allow you to set passwords and whitelisted roles.